If you have been identified as a close contact

 Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
 You should not be on campus for class or work at any point during this period, if you live in the residence hall, you will quarantine in your assigned room.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19.

-- You will be contacted by the Raleigh County Health Department and provided quarantine guidelines and medical guidance.
+- You will be contacted by the Raleigh County Health Department or the WVU Tech CARE team and provided quarantine guidelines and medical guidance.

-- A representative from Housing and Residence Life will contact you to provide resources for your personal and care needs.
-This CARE Team will work to alert your instructors to receive notice that you will not be able to attend in-person classes due to a COVID-19 related matter.
+- If residing on campus, a representative from Housing and Residence Life will contact you to provide resources for your personal and care needs.

 - If you develop symptoms of COVID-19: Contact WVU Tech Student Health at 304.929.1241 or your primary care physician.